ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 Bevy Heterogenous Texture Atlas Loader allows you to load heterogenous texture atlases according to a RON file manifest.

-It works, but the implementation could be improved a lot.
-Any suggestions would be very welcome.

 Suports Bevy 0.6
 #
 ## Basic usage